Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Optimality of Deterministic Stationary Policies

-The conditions above are needed in order to employ a version of Schauder's fixed point theorem on maps on the space of probability measures under the total variation distance.
-Lemma~3.7 in \cite{Borkar2} also requires randomizations to be constant over a non-trivial set.

-\subsection{An approach via the small/petite set theory}
+\subsubsection{An approach via the small/petite set theory}

-For reader's knowledge, we present an approach via the theory of small/petite sets to arrive at complementary conditions for the optimality of stationary and randomized policies.
-The approach is to follow the proof method utilized in \cref{extremePoints}.
-The results boil down to a stochastic realization condition, which however does not appear to be lenient.
-This is reported in the appendix: the realization condition itself is likely a useful property for further applications and for this reason the analysis is reported in the appendix.
+For completeness, we present an approach via the theory of small/petite sets to arrive at complementary conditions for the optimality of stationary and randomized policies in the appendix.
+The approach is to follow the proof method utilized in \cref{extremePoints} where the analysis reduces to a stochastic realization condition, which however does not appear to be lenient.
+The details are reported in the appendix: the realization condition itself is likely a useful property for further applications and for this reason the analysis is reported in the appendix.

-\section{Denseness of performance of stationary deterministic policies}
+\section{Denseness of Performance of Stationary Deterministic Policies}

 In some applications it may be useful to know not only that optimal policies are deterministic, but that deterministic policies are dense in the sense of approximability of the costs induced under randomized and stationary policies.
+We will in fact show that the performance of deterministic, but also quantized (i.e., those with finite range), policies are dense.

 We have the following supporting \emph{denseness} result involving measurable policies over randomized ones.

 \begin{theorem} Let $(X,U)$ be finite dimensional real valued state and control action random variables, where the compact $\Act$ valued $U$ is generated by a randomized stationary policy.
 Suppose further that $X$ admits a non-atomic probability measure.
 Then we have the following: \begin{enumerate} \item[\ttup{i}] There exists a collection of measurable policies $U_n = \gamma_n(X)$ so that $(X,U_n)$ converges weakly to $(X,U)$. \item[\ttup{ii}] $(X,U_n) \to (X,U)$ in the $w$-$s$ (setwise-weak) topology also. \item[\ttup{iii}] If $X_n$ is a sequence of random variables whose associated probability measure converges in total variation to that of $X$, then the joint random variable $(X_n,\gamma_n(X_n))$ converges weakly to $(X,U)$ as well as in the $w$-$s$ sense (setwise in $x$ and weakly in $u$). \end{enumerate} \end{theorem}